gjabel/personal-site/content/post/global-migrant-chord-diagrams/index.md

 <a id="forced"> </a>
-## Refugee populations relative to total migrant populations.
+## Refugee populations relative to total migrant populations

 In the final plots I illustrate the relative sizes of forced migrant populations compared to the total migrant populations, transitioning the chords between